This fresh lemon tiramisu is made with lemon curd, lemon mascarpone cream, and with ladyfingers dipped in limoncello.

 Storing

-Store this dessert in the fridge (since it contains dairy) covered tightly with plastic wrap for up to 3 days.
+Store this tiramisu in the fridge (since it contains dairy) covered tightly with plastic wrap for up to 3 days.
 I like eating this the day after.

 Make it in advance